tobydriscoll/udmath305/src/_build/html/_sources/first_linear/modeling.md

 ```{math}
 x(t) = 2^{-t/t_h} x(0).
 ```
 ::::

 Pharmaceutical companies need to track the concentration of certain drugs throughout the body in order to determine dosage, toxicity, etc.  This is usually done via a *compartment model*, in which the body is divided into compartments and a balance law is formulated in each compartment to account for the transport, ingestion, and elimination of the drug.

-::::{admonition,dropdown,tip} Example
+::::{admonition,tip} Example

-> Consider a simple pill of antihistamine taken by a person.
+Consider a simple pill of antihistamine taken by a person.
 The pill goes to the GI tract where it dissolves and the antihistamine diffuses through to the bloodstream, and it is then eliminated by chemical reactions or through the kidneys.
 Let $x(t)$  and $y(t)$ be the concentrations of the drug in the GI tract and the bloodstream, respectively.
 Assume the rate of clearance from each compartment is proportional to the drug concentration in that compartment (i.e., first-order kinetics).
 Assuming the initial concentrations are $x(0)=\alpha$ and $y(0)=0$, find expressions for $x(t)$ and $y(t)$.

+:::{admonition,dropdown,note,solution}
 Using the given assumptions and mass balances we obtain the system

 \begin{align*}